A question we received from a client inspired this here blog:

 In plain English, this means the older you are, the less cover you can get without the insurers needing additional medical information.

-Fortunately, all the insurers have different non-medical limits, so just because Irish Life has requested you to do a nurse medical, we might be able to get your cover based on an application form only.
+Fortunately, all the insurers have different non-medical limits, so just because Irish Life has requested a nurse medical, we might be able to get you cover based on an application form only with a different insurer.

 So, if you’re 40+ and need substantial cover, make sure to shop around if you want to avoid a nurse prodding and poking you.

-Fortunately, some GPs are saints, and if your GP is saintlike, they could send it back within days.
+Fortunately, some GPs are saints, and if your GP is sporting a halo, they could send it back within days.

 Day 1 – the insurer requests the PMA by post